 The Palais Rihour, Place du General de Gaulle, The Opera House & The Vieille Bourse (Old Stock Exchange), The Goddess column, The Place du Théâtre, The Notre-Dame de la Treille Cathedral, The Town Hall and its belfry, Palais des Beaux-Arts (Fine Arts Museum), Lille Opera House.

-Short Breaks also provide the option to take a self drive break in Lille
+Short Breaks provides the option to take a self drive break in Lille by car or relax in the comfort of the Eurostar train.